Bosstler/Personal-Software-Portfolio/README.md

 {Important!
 Do not say in this section that this is college assignment.
 Talk about what you are trying to accomplish as a software engineer to further your learning.}

-This Software is a simple program that prints "Hello World" when an user runs it

-This software was created to be successful in creating a Github repository
+This Software is a compilation of some noteworthy college projects that showcase what I have learned as a CS student

 {Provide a link to your YouTube demonstration.
 It should be a one minute demo of the software running and a walkthrough of the code.}